-Well, according to Murrough, anxiety is one of those things about which it’s a bit difficult to offer a complete explanation, since it can encompass so many things.
+According to Murrough, anxiety can encompass many things.
 “Anxiety, in general, is a feeling of fear, worry, apprehension, or dread.
-It is something that is an ubiquitous part of the human experience,” Murrough explained.
+It is something that is an ubiquitous part of the human experience,” Murrough explains.
 “But like so many things in psychiatry, there can be an extreme version of it.”

-Basically, there’s the normal anxiety a person can feel if they’re about to take a big test, for example.
-But for some people (like me), anxiety can become overwhelming.
-“So clinically we define anxiety as essentially that mental state of fear, apprehension, worry, dread, which is so extreme in either its intensity or duration that it’s outside the bounds of normal human experience and results in some type of specific functional impairment,” Murrough said.
+Someone with an anxiety disorder experiences a “mental state of fear, apprehension, worry, dread, which is so extreme in either its intensity or duration that it’s outside the bounds of normal human experience and results in some type of specific functional impairment,” Murrough says.

-Remember, feeling some degree of anxiety is normal — to go back to the example of studying for a test, your anxiety might even motivate you to study a couple of extra hours, which could be a good thing.
-And even if you’re still feeling anxious as you walk into the classroom, receive the test booklet, and sit down at your desk, your anxiety will usually start to melt away as you focus on the task at hand.
-But that might not be the case for certain people, according to Murrough.
+Remember, feeling some degree of anxiety is normal — if you’re studying for a test, for example, your anxiety might even motivate you to study a couple of extra hours, which could be a good thing.
+And even if you’re still feeling anxious as you walk into the classroom, receive the test booklet, and sit down at your desk, anxiety will often start to melt away as you focus on the task at hand.
+But for certain people, according to Murrough, that might not be the case.

-In a person who has clinical levels of anxiety, they might have the whole melting-away-of-their-worries thing happen.
+A person with clinical levels of anxiety might have the whole melting-away-of-their-worries thing happen.
 But in some instances, they instead might go from being nervous to having a full-fledged panic attack (often referred to as an anxiety attack, although Murrough told me that “anxiety attack” is not a clinical term — and often when you think you’re having an anxiety attack it’s actually a panic attack), which could preclude them performing well or from even finishing the test.

 • A racing heart